SgmAstro/python-tutorial/README.md

 6. A guide to astropy (still work in progress)

 I am continuing to build upon the guide to astropy given that it is highly useful to my work in astrophysics, and I have in the past struggled to find good tutorials for this.
+I am also building smaller guides to faciliate the understanding of ideas in computer science, such as lambda calculus.